 Toyota’s Team for AIDS/LifeCycle

-AIDS/LifeCycle 2020 will be the third year for Toyota's corporate team of cyclists and volunteers – made up of Toyota employees from across the country as well as friends and family.
+This is now our second year of sending a team of cyclists and volunteers – made up of Toyota employees from across the country as well as friends and family.

 The reasons that motivate us to ride are as unique as each team member.
 And together, our efforts directly support programs reducing new HIV infections and improving the quality of life for people living with HIV/AIDS.